ctranstrum/chuck/BUILD.md

 Place the bottom of the case upside down in place on the exposed bottom of the board.
 Insert and secure the nine 6mm countersunk screws.
 Three on the left side, three on the right side, and three on the bottom.
+If using the rectangle case, there is just a single screw needed at the bottom center.

 For the wireless build,
 leave the center screw hole and the two top screw holes empty for now.